 The only thing that can be done is to make a speedy setup by adding dovetail quick attach clamping mechanisms, so setup time is reduced.
 Thus, intently making smaller packages to carry, so to speak.

-Check out what dovetails are available by seeing what is currently on Amazon quick.
+Check out what dovetails are available by seeing what is currently available on Amazon quick.

 I have always been guilty of a “lazy-man’s-load”…where you work harder trying to not make more trips.